 Suicide in the Vietnamese community

-The University of Melbourne is working on a project to improve understanding about the impact of suicide on the Vietnamese community in Melton and Brimbank.
-The university’s team will develop a strategy for localised and targeted suicide prevention activities, provide culturally relevant ‘gatekeeper’ training to community members and conduct a project evaluation.
+The University of Melbourne has completed their project on improving understanding about the impact of suicide on the Vietnamese community in Melton and Brimbank.
+The university’s team has developed a strategy for localised and targeted suicide prevention activities, provided culturally relevant ‘gatekeeper’ training to community members and conducted a project evaluation.